 - Bernstein, J.M.
 The Fate of Art: Aesthetic Alienation from Kant to Derrida and Adorno.
-University Park, PA: Pennsylvania State UP, 1992.
+University Park, PA: Pennsylvania State University Press, 1992.

 - de Duve, Thierry.
 Kant after Duchamp.
 Cambridge, MA: MIT Press, 1999.

-- Elkins, James, and Harper Montgomery, eds.
+- Elkins, James, and Harper Montgomery (eds.).
 Beyond the Aesthetic and the Anti-Aesthetic.
-University Park, PA: Pennsylvania State UP, 2013.
+University Park, PA: Pennsylvania State University Press, 2013.

 - Fogle, Douglas.
 “You Don’t Have to Go Home, But You Can’t Stay Here” in Mike Kelley—Fortress of Solitude.
 Amsterdam: Roma, 2018.

 - Freud, Sigmund.
 The Standard Edition of the Complete Psychological Works of Sigmund Freud, Vol. XIV.
-Ed. and trans.
-James Strachey.
+Edited and translated by James Strachey.
 London: Vintage, 2001.

 - Freud, Sigmund.
 The Standard Edition of the Complete Psychological Works of Sigmund Freud, Vol. XVIII.
-Ed. and trans.
-James Strachey.
+Edited and translated by James Strachey.
 London: Vintage, 2001.